Estimated Reading Time: 14 mins

 Image by Antoni Shkraba on pexels

-Annie has improved in herself and therefore has become Anita’s hero.
+Annie has improved in herself and has therefore become Anita’s hero.

 Image by katemangostar on freepik